 Often the steering committee can lead the drafting of the articles of incorporation, bylaws, and reserve the co-op’s name.
 Sometimes this process requires expertise from lawyers or other business development professionals.
 Find out how you can streamline your incorporation with us.

-The steering committee should always be thinking how they will pay for co-op’s costs and where those funds will come from.
+A committee should always be thinking how they will pay for co-op’s costs and where those funds will come from.
 Creating a budget, a list of funding sources, and financial projections will help make up the co-op’s business plan and identify how it will fund its operations.

 Underpinning all the activities of the steering committee is the need to report back to the co-op’s membership.
 Being involved in important decisions is the responsibility of an owner.
 Owner involvement at this level helps ensure they continue to support the co-op’s mission and buy into the purpose and value of the business.